 This creamy gluten free tuna casserole is a classic comfort food dish the whole family will love.
 It makes a budget-friendly meal with just a few simple ingredients.
+Make it in 40 minutes with your favorite gluten free pasta.

-Jump To:
+Jump to:

 Grab these simple ingredients to get started.
 Do check out the variations below because there are some fun ways to vary the flavors in this recipe!
-If you are looking for another tasty kid-friendly gluten free casserole, you will also want to try my Gluten Free Baked Ziti Casserole.
+If you are looking for another tasty, kid-friendly gluten free casserole, you will also want to try my Gluten Free Baked Ziti Casserole.

-- It is a budget-friendly inexpensive meal.
+- It is a budget-friendly, inexpensive meal.

 - You can make this tuna noodle casserole ahead to save time.

-- The creamy cheesy flavor is absolutely delicious!
+- The creamy, cheesy flavor is absolutely delicious!

-Ingredient notes:
+Ingredient Notes:

 I have tons of delicious easy gluten free dinner recipes on the blog.
 Give this easy One Pot Gluten Free Italian Pasta recipe a try too!